Cook Like Czechs

 • Prepare all the potatoes this way.
 Drain the water from the potatoes in the pot and fill the pot with clean water so that the potatoes are submerged.

-• Add to the water salt, caraway seeds, and roughly chopped lovage greens.
+• Add 1 teaspoon salt, 2 teaspoons caraway seeds, and roughly chopped 1 Tablespoon lovage greens to the water.

 • Cover the pot with a lid and put it on the stove on high heat.
 Once the water starts to boil, turn the heat down to a minimum, moving the lid on the pot slightly if necessary to allow steam to escape.